-Inhibiting VEGF receptor 2, but not VEGF receptor 1, is key in the anti- tumor activity of 2C3.
+Inhibiting VEGF receptor 2, but not VEGF receptor 1, is a key difference in the anti-tumor activity of 2C3.
 VEGF receptor 2 has been shown to be the main receptor that cancer cells use to grow new vessels, whereas VEGF receptor 1 is utilized for normal cellular function of macrophages and monocytes.
 An inhibitor of VEGF that selectively blocks the function of VEGF receptor 2 should not interfere with macrophage infiltration into tumors, which is an important part of the body's defenses against cancer.
-This is potentially a major advantage of 2C3 over other VEGF inhibitors that block VEGF binding to both receptors.
+This is potentially a significant difference of 2C3 over other VEGF inhibitors that block VEGF binding to both receptors and may provide a better safety profile.